 Are MPOs and civil protective orders (CPOs) valid wherever I go?

-According to military rules, Service members are supposed to follow a CPO even while on the installation.
-Commanders and law enforcement officers are supposed to take all reasonable measures necessary to ensure that a CPO is given full force and effect on all installations that are within the jurisdiction of the court that issued such order.
-Active duty Service members who fail to follow a CPO may be subject to administrative and/ or disciplinary action under the Uniform Code of Military Justice.2 The civil court judge who issued the CPO can also punish the abuser for a violation of the CPO even if it occurred on base.
-Also, civilians who violate a CPO, including Department of Defense civilian employees, may be barred from the installation.3
+A CPO is enforceable on the military installation.
+According to military rules, service members are supposed to follow a CPO even while on the installation.
+Commanders and law enforcement officers are supposed to take “all reasonable measures necessary” to ensure that a CPO is given full force and effect on all installations.
+Active duty service members who fail to follow a CPO may be subject to administrative and/or disciplinary action under the Uniform Code of Military Justice.
+The civil court judge who issued the CPO can also punish the abuser for a violation of the CPO even if it occurred on base.
+Also, civilians who violate a CPO, including Department of Defense civilian employees, may be barred from the installation.

 1 Department of Defense Instruction, Number 6400.06, Incorporating Change 4, May 26, 2017